What to Read …

 Below: Two line drawings by the author, Dr Sheila Cassidy, plus a photo of her after arriving in England after being expelled from Chile, Dec.
 1975.

 Cassidy was born in England, and grew up on a chicken farm in Australia.
 She returned England to complete her medical training at Oxford in the 1960s.
 During Cassidy’s residency in plastic and general surgery, she befriended a woman doctor visiting from Chile.
 She encouraged Cassidy to emigrate, because life under the newly elected Allende promised equality, equal access to health care and adventure.
 In 1971, speaking no Spanish, Cassidy and her dog travelled by steamer to Santiago.
 We find out a lot about Cassidy; she’s drawn to Catholicism and her deep faith.
-She, like many from an imperialist country, never think to learn the other country’s language or culture—for which she apologizes.
+She, like many from an imperialist country, never thinks to learn the other country’s language or culture—for which she apologizes in her book.
 Thinking that she is “owed” the right to practice medicine, she finds herself permitted only to volunteer at the charity hospitals.
 Depressed by her lack of income and professional status, she discovers that to gain a medical license in Chile, her Spanish has to improve.
 And she has to do a series of internships and then pass formal examinations.

 Much of her torture is on a parrilla (a grill), with electric wires, which she illustrates with a line drawing in the book.
 Indeed, her simple drawings throughout the book make her experiences and her beliefs very real.
 Two of her illustrations are in this post.